-Since 1967, only one National League team has won World Series championships under three different managers.
+Since 1967, only one National League franchise has won World Series championships under three different managers.

 On Saturday, July 21, 2012, the National Baseball Hall of Fame will salute the three living managers who have led the Cardinals to World Series titles.
 A presentation at Doubleday Field in Cooperstown, N.Y., will feature a special recognition of Red Schoendienst, Whitey Herzog and Tony La Russa.

 Schoendienst, inducted into the Hall of Fame as a player in 1989, managed St. Louis to the 1967 World Series title against the Red Sox.

 Herzog, inducted into the Hall of Fame as a manager in 2010, guided the Cardinals to the 1982 World Series championship against the Brewers.

 La Russa, elected into the Hall of Fame as a manager by the Expansion Era committee on Dec.
 9, 2013, led St. Louis to two World Series crowns _ 2006 against the Tigers and 2011 against the Rangers.

 Here’s a look at how key decisions made by those Cardinals managers helped lead to World Series titles: